On Demand - Analytic Writing (Reporting and Briefs)

 Analytic Writing - Learn how to inform quickly with clear, concise, complete, usable, relevant and timely intelligence

-The Treadstone 71 Analytic Writing, Reporting and Dissemination course cover 2 days of intensive writing training, exercises, peer reviews, briefings and reviews, report types and dissemination techniques.
+The Treadstone 71 Analytic Writing, Reporting, and Dissemination course cover intensive writing training, exercises, the peer review process, briefings and reviews, report types, and dissemination techniques.
 We follow the intelligence community and proven academic methods validated and verified through years of execution.
 The course covers non-inclusively:

 - Rules for Effective Writing

 - Tools to assist in simplifying your writing

 - Analytic Writing Standards - Writing Products - Methods to Write Right

 - AIMS BLUF and the Analytic Line of March - Analytic Progression

 Students receive focused training with hands-on practice using templates and exercises that leave the student ready to write for intelligence analysis.
 There is a rhythm and flow to analytic writing.
 We help you establish the flow during the class giving you the confidence needed to author analytic products while delivering clear, concise, and effective briefings.

 There is a minimum of three written assignments that are peer-reviewed and sent back to students: